KEA12/valorant-rpc/README.md

 [![License][license-shield]][license-url]

 ## About
   VALORANT Discord Rich-Presence (RPC) gathers real-time ingame information and display it on your Discord Profile, replacing the boring default Discord status! **This is a heavy fork/continuation of [colinhartigan's RPC](https://github.com/colinhartigan/valorant-rpc), which is now unmaintained and archived.
 This project aims to maintain it and add new features for the forseeable feature.** Unfinished features have been removed, including configuration window and the command line window that appears on run.

 Some newly added features and fixes added by me:
   - New Maps & Agents now supported
   - New Gamemodes now supported (Premier ingame functionality not guaranteed, as I haven't had a chance to play Premier with this yet)
   - All icons updated to their latest
-  - Automatic updater
   - Custom games now dynamically update their information (agents, gamemode etc)
   - and much more!